-Where to stay on Isle of Skye with a motorhome
+Where to stay on Isle of the Skye with a motorhome

 The only problem with Glenbrittle is that it is a long way out from the main ‘loop', as you can see from the route map below, so if you're tight on time you might want to stay closer to the action.
 Portree is the main town and there are several campsites nearby.
 If you are going out of season, you may prefer to wild camp for free– we will definitely do this next time!

 Is Wild Camping allowed on Isle of Skye?

 Yes, wild camping is tolerated on Skye (although it can be difficult in high season) There were several beautiful spots we found as we toured, which we want to return to.
 Just remember these things:

 - Skye gets VERY BUSY during summer and you will probably have people around you until nightfall, sometimes even later if they are photographing the evening sky.

 - There aren't millions of parking options, so my advice is to find somewhere by 6pm ish and if you think it's too exposed, move on and find somewhere else during daylight, not at 2am in the morning!

-- Many of the sites are more suitable for campervans, instead of motorhomes (especially if they're pulling a trailer like us!!)
+- Many of the sites are more suitable for campervans, instead of motorhomes (especially if you're pulling a trailer like we do!!)
 Turning around can be difficult and it may be a sloping parking area.
 Do your research carefully and read the reviews of people who have gone before.